-The ultimate lightened-up Queso Dip that's made with real ingredients (no Velveeta here) and tons of flavor.
+The ultimate lightened-up Skinny Queso Dip that's made with real ingredients (no Velveeta here) and tons of flavor.
 This healthier cheese dip is the perfect addition to any football or party spread.

 Few things are as satisfying as a spicy, cheesy queso dip.
-I enjoy all kinds of snacks like carrots dipped in skinny ranch, raw vegetables with hummus, and baked chips dipped in salsa.
+I enjoy all kinds of snacks like carrots dipped in skinny ranch, raw vegetables with hummus, and baked chips dipped in green salsa.
 However, as much as I love those things, I just can’t resist queso.

 Are you the same way?
 Every weekend inevitably brings queso, and I have to eat it whether it is delicious and homemade or out of a jar.

 My favorite kind of queso is homemade, has no beans or meat, and has lots of spice.
 So naturally, this recipe mirrors that.
 However, you could easily saute some ground beef or ground turkey (seasoned with taco seasoning) to start the recipe or throw in some canned black beans or pinto beans.
 Make it however you like it.

 I adapted this recipe from one that was passed around between friends, adding lots more spice.
 If you don’t want it quite as spicy, eliminate the jalapeno.